yosh778/YsVIII-tools/README.md

 When workingon the Japanese game, add the `--enc shift-jis` argument to repack into shift-jis.

+## Scripts

+### Disassembler

+Usage : `sceneTool <script>`

+Converts a bytecode script into text.
+Credits to [weaknespase](https://github.com/weaknespase) for the [file format reverse](https://gist.github.com/weaknespase/d0a26fbc21a77616199969fe08cd48c2)

 ## Credits

-Credits to Tony Blue for helping get the game on 3.60, [weaknespase](https://github.com/weaknespase) for the XAST checksum + TBB tools, & [vampirexxxx](https://github.com/vampirexxxx) who is a big help in hacking the assets !
+Credits to Tony Blue for helping get the game on 3.60, [weaknespase](https://github.com/weaknespase) for the XAST checksum, TBB tools, script reversing, & [vampirexxxx](https://github.com/vampirexxxx) who is a big help in hacking the assets !